-TEEM students are required to have CPE kind of experience recommended and arranged by the seminary and the Synod.
-When available and practically possible for students, a hospital based CPE for three months full-time or six months part-time is encouraged.
-Again, the Candidacy Committee and the CAP recommend the specifics of timing, content, and location for a particular candidate's fulfilling of CPE.
+The length of CPE is normally either three months full-time or six months part-time.
+Again, the Candidacy Committee and the TRP recommend the specifics of timing, content, and location for a particular candidate's fulfilling of CPE.
 For information and directory needs, visit: www.acpe.edu.
 Students about to begin CPE must fill out and return to the TEEM Director (one month before the start) a 'CPE General Information Form' (obtainable from the TEEM Office) that notes the site and the supervisor's contact information, etc.,.
-Upon completion, the student should request the CPE Supervisor to send a report to the TEEM Office and the student's synod office.
+Upon completion, the student should request the CPE Supervisor to send a report to the WMC TEEM Office and the student's synod office.